ysph-dsde/JHU-CRC-Vaccinations/README.md

 - **R:** version 4.4.3
 - **RStudio IDE:** version 2024.12.1+563
 - ``renv`` is included to reproduce the environment.

+The workshop content, including slides, handouts, and adaptations for asynchronous learning, is available on our [Book of Workshops]([https://ysph-dsde.github.io/Book-of-Workshops/Git-and-GitHub/](https://ysph-dsde.github.io/Book-of-Workshops/Workshops/Git-and-GitHub/git-github-index.html)) webpage.

 ## Using this Repository